All » Google Sheets » What is Google Sheets and How Does it Work?

 Pivot Tables and Charts

 Pivot tables can be used to summarize data that has repeating parameters.
-In another blog post, we showed how to summarize and display survey data using Pivot tables and charts.

 For the functions listed above, we did the following: